csvspecs/awesome-csv/README.md

 - [IETF RFC #4180](http://tools.ietf.org/rfc/rfc4180.txt) - Common Format and MIME Type for Comma-Separated Values (CSV) Files - by Y. Shafranovich (SolidMatrix Technologies, Inc.), October 2005

+### Why the CSV RFC 4180 "Strict" Memo Is Dangerous?

+People and (simplistic) CSV parser writers (and fanatics) use it to claim that it is the ultimate (and only) CSV format and use it to end all discussions if the code break when you add a space before a quote or mixed quotes and so on.
+It's way too simplistic (no spaces, no comments, no blank lines, no semicolon for separator, no modern two-byte characters, and so on).

+Next time someone bring ups:

+> Have you read the [strict] RFC 4180 [CSV format memo]?
+The quoting rules are in there.

+Why not ask back: Have you read it? :-) Let's start at the beginning (together):

+**This memo provides information for the internet community.
+It does not specify an internet standard of any kind.
+It does not specify an internet standard of any kind.
+It does not specify an internet standard of any kind.**

 ### Can I use \_\_?
-(V1.0)
+(RFC 4180 "Strict")

 #### Q: Can I use blank lines?

-**A**: No. No. No. In "classic" CSV you CANNOT use blank lines.
+**A**: No. No. No. In the "simplistic" CSV RFC 4180 "Strict" format you CANNOT use blank lines.
 Why?
 Blank lines are "ambigious".
 Might be a blank record or a blank line.

 Yes.
 Yes.
 Yes.
-See CSV V1.1 for a "modern" practical common sense version.
+See CSV 1.0 or CSV V1.1 for "modern" practical common sense versions.

 #### Q: Can I use comments?

-**A**: No. No. No. In "classic" CSV you CANNOT use comments.
+**A**: No. No. No. In the "simplistic" CSV RFC 4180 "Strict" format you CANNOT use comments.
 Why?
 The original CSV format was intended just for machine reading and not for human mere mortals.

 Yes.
 Yes.
 Yes.
-See CSV V1.1 for a "modern" human version.
+See CSV v1.0 or CSV v1.1 for "modern" human versions.